 Being active helps you stay healthy, live longer, and build and maintain strong bones and muscles.
-Although exercise, playing sports, and taking part in other types of recreation can have risks, being more active every day has many health benefits.
+While exercise, playing sports, and taking part in other types of recreation can have certain risks, being active every day has many health benefits.

 Stay safe while taking part in sport and recreation activities.
 These tips can reduce your chance of falling, getting hurt, or having a serious injury: